project-hadron/discovery-capability/docs/source/introduction/overview.rst

 While using the actions of a capability, those actions, and other metadata, are recorded as a runbook of instruction of the lineage of that instance.
-This runbook is known as a capability **recipe**'.
+This runbook is known as a capability **recipe**.
 By referencing the name of the instance, the recipe can be re-loaded and re-run creating the reusable capability.

 Recipes can also be edited as actions are immutable.
 If you write an action with the same name as a